Summary

 5. Rest and serve

-What makes the Extremaduran stew different
+What makes Extremaduran potaje different?

 Three things distinguish it from other Lenten stews:

-- Pimentón de la Vera.
-It's not the same as generic sweet paprika from the supermarket.
-That from La Vera is smoked with holm oak and oak wood for 10-15 days.
-It has a deep, earthy flavor, with a smoky aroma that permeates the entire dish.
+- "Pimentón de la Vera."
+This is not the same as generic sweet paprika from the supermarket.
+"Pimentón de la Vera" is smoked with oak and holm oak wood for 10-15 days.
+It has a deep, earthy flavor with a smoky aroma that permeates the entire dish.

-Tips for Extremaduran stew
+Tips for Extremaduran Potaje

-- Use authentic Pimentón de la Vera.
+- Use authentic "Pimentón de la Vera."
 Look for the Protected Designation of Origin on the package.
-There are three types: sweet, bittersweet, and spicy.
-For this stew, mix sweet with a touch of spicy.
+There are three types: sweet, bittersweet, and hot.
+For this stew, mix sweet with a touch of hot.

 Frequently asked questions about Extremaduran stew